Updated: Dec 6, 2022

 The California Department of Equal Employment and Housing may impose administrative penalties on employers who violate discrimination law

 In California, any employer who discriminates against current or potential employees because of their disabilities is violating the rule.
-As a consequence, you have the legal right to sue if you are a victim of occupational disability discrimination.
-An experienced job lawyer will help you file a lawsuit and protect your rights.
+Consequently, you have the legal right to sue if you are a victim of occupational disability discrimination.
+An experienced lawyer will help you file a lawsuit and protect your rights.

-If you are fired, suspended, not working, demoted, or treated unfairly at work because of your disabilities, an attorney will help you make a strong case to defend your civil rights.
-No one should be exposed to such mistreatment or prejudice, and a labor lawyer may help.
+If you are fired, suspended, not working, demoted, or treated unfairly at work because of your disabilities, a California Disability Discrimination Attorney will help you make a strong case to defend your civil rights.
+No one should be exposed to such mistreatment or prejudice, and a lawyer may help.

 Compensation for lost wages, additional benefits, damages for physical injuries or mental distress, and legal fees could be available to you.
 Discrimination in the workplace based on protected features is not accepted.
-Enable an employment lawyer to assist you in defending yourself against someone who is violating the law.
+That said, let an attorney assist you in defending yourself against someone who is violating the law.

 You can file a lawsuit if you think you have been the victim of workplace discrimination.
 Here are some choices for you:

-Employees of state or local governments may file a complaint of discrimination with the Equal Employment Opportunity Commission (EEOC) by calling 1-800-669-4000.
+State or local government employees may file a discrimination complaint with the Equal Employment Opportunity Commission (EEOC) by calling 1-800-669-4000.

-By contacting an EEO counselor in the federal government sector, you may begin the process.
+You may begin the process by contacting an EEO counselor in the federal government sector.